 Q: How long will my installation take?

-A: This depends mostly on the size of the system, site access, and the distance between the array(s) and the main service.
-In general, figure one week for each hundred modules to be installed.
+A: This depends mostly on the size of the system, site access, and the distance between the array(s) and the main electrical service.
+In general, figure one week for each two hundred modules to be installed.

 Q: Will installation interfere with my normal business operations?